bioinformatics-core-shared-training/crukci-cluster-transition/session1-shell.md

 $ pwd      # present working directory

 $ ls       # list directory contents of pwd
+$ ls -F    # list directory contents of pwd with an added slash (`/') immediately after each pathname that is a directory
 $ ls -l    # provides additional info on files and directories
 $ ls -la   # includes hidden files (.name) as well
 $ ls -lat  # lists files in chronological order